 Spiti Valley Road is one of the toughest adventure roads left on this planet.
 It’s located in a desert mountain valley, high in the Himalaya mountains in the north-eastern part of the Indian state of Himachal Pradesh.
 Carved into the mountains it’s said to be one of India's most dangerous roads.

-The road includes gravel and asphalt sections.
-It’s terrible narrow, pretty steep and very dangerous, and probably more challenging than the famous Leh-Manali Highway.
-There are no houses, no people, no vehicles to give way to, or anything to remind of the world we have left behind.
-A narrow road barely good enough to drive reminds that they are still connected with the world, and also gives them access to the terrain that almost feels uncharted.
+Set high in the western Himalayas, the road features gravel and asphalt sections.
+It’s also known as Gramphu-Batal-Kaza road and 80% of the route has no pavement.
+Along the road you will have to forge streams, perhaps even small rivers, negotiate melting glaciers and drive over piles of sand, rocks and snow.
+It’s a narrow road barely good enough to drive reminds that they are still connected with the world, and also gives them access to the terrain that almost feels uncharted.
 Condition of the road deteriorates quickly on entering Lahaul.
 Soil is loose and keeps shifting, ensuring that freshly laid tarmac doesn’t even last for a year.
 Driving involves wading through streams originating from melting snow, which run across the road in a bid to meet Chandra River far below in the valley.
 Sections of the road are narrow enough to barely let a jeep pass, and any error in judgment would only mean tumbling down the valley and into the fast flowing river.
 Yet, there are hardly any accidents, thanks to little traffic and the drivers who are used to these roads.

 Pic: ankush kumar